The Complete User Analysis Guide: Personas to Design to Analytics

 5. Full customer experience—Develop an instructive, meaningful, and immersive ux that takes packaging, marketing, and product use into account

-Next Step: To dive deeper into the real-life application of these practices, see the 7 lessons we learned about product development from our own users.
+Next Step: To dive deeper into the real-life application of these practices, see the from our own users.

 Step 4: Selecting a user analytics tool